gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 2. Select **Contribute** then **Open pull request**
 <img src="../assets/open-pull-request.png" width:"420" />

-3. Add a title to your pull request and a description, then select **Create pull request**
+3. Add a title and a description to your pull request, then select **Create pull request**
 <img src="../assets/create-pull-request.png" />

-> **Note:** A final note on Pull Requests: There are many different workflows that end in a Pull Request being made.
-If the above steps did not work for you, try troubleshooting by connecting with the community on discord, or to visiting the [GitHub Pull Request docs](https://docs.github.com/en/pull-requests)

 Congratulations, your Pull Request has been submitted!
 The community will now be able to review your contribution and vote to accept or reject it.
 To check on the status of your Pull Request, you can go to the **Pulls** tab of the plurality GitHub page (https://github.com/pluralitybook/plurality/pulls).

+>  **Note:** A final note on Pull Requests: There are many different workflows that end in a Pull Request being made.
+If the above steps did not work for you, try troubleshooting by connecting with the community on discord, or to visiting the [GitHub Pull Request docs](https://docs.github.com/en/pull-requests)

 ---